JoyZadan/shop-kbeauty/README.md

 Below all of the above are the following:
 * Featured reviews, if they exist and a CTA to share experience of using the product, ie, add a review
-* Four or less related products based on the product's subcategory - the related products are displayed randomly if there's more than four of them
+* Four or less related products based on the product's subcategory.
+The related products are displayed randomly if there's more than four of them.
+Each related product card has the product name, category, subcategory, price, original price and discount (if they exist) and a shop now button.

 **Product detail page screenshot**
 * ![desktop](./documentation/features/product-detail-page.png)